pcjentsch/GPUContagion.jl/README.md

 # GPUContagion

-Currently this is just a place for experimentation, I implement ideas from this repo into my actual projects, and PRs into the Julia GPU packages.
+Currently this is just a place for experimentation, I implement ideas from this repo into my actual projects, and hopefully PRs into the Julia GPU packages.

 The basic functionality implemented is a simple CUDA kernel that implements an SIR model on a network, represented by a `BitMatrix`.